Hudson Motor Car Company: 1936–1942

 In 1936, Hudson revamped its cars, introducing a new "radial safety control" / "rhythmic ride" suspension which suspended the live front axle from two steel bars, as well as from leaf springs.
 Doing this allowed the use of longer, softer leaf springs ("rhythmic ride"), and prevented bumps and braking from moving the car off course.
 The 1936 Hudsons were also considerably larger inside than competitive cars — Hudson claimed a 145 cuft interior, comparing it to the 121 cuft in the "largest of other popular cars" of the time.
 With an optional bulging trunk lid, Hudson claimed the trunk could accommodate 21 cuft of luggage.
 The 1936 engines were powerful for the time, from 93 to 124 hp.

 The 1939 models joined other American cars in the use of a column-mounted gearshift lever.
 This freed front-seat passenger space and remained the industry standard through the 1960s, when "bucket seats" came into vogue.
 Hudson became the first car manufacturer to use foam rubber in its seats.
 The Hudson Terraplane was dropped.
-For 1940 Hudson introduced coil spring independent front suspension, aircraft-style shock absorbers mounted within the front springs, and true center-point steering on all its models, a major advance in performance among cars in this price range.
+For the 1940 models, Hudson introduced coil spring independent front suspension, aircraft-style shock absorbers mounted within the front springs, and true center-point steering on all its models, a major advance in performance among cars in this price range.
 The Super Six model was reintroduced as well.
 Despite all these changes, Hudson's sales for 1940 were lower than in 1939 and the company lost money again.
 The advent of military contracts the following year brought relief.